article banner

 What is stored in the continuation?

 The continuation is an object that stores the state of the coroutine.
-It must store the local variables and the place where the coroutine was suspended.
-We will see how it actually works in the next chapter, but for now, let's discuss what it contains.
+It must also store the local variables and the place where the coroutine was suspended.
+We will see how it actually works in the next chapter, but for now let's discuss what it contains.
 Consider the following code:

 What do you expect to be stored in the continuation?
-It must be the state of the coroutine, and coroutine is started by Kotlin to execute suspending main function.
-So this state must contain not only references to the local variables of the a function, but also references to the local variables of the main function.
-At least those that are used after the suspension.
+It must be the state of the coroutine that is started by Kotlin to execute the suspending main function.
+So, this state must contain references to not only the local variables of the a function but also to the local variables of the main function - at least those used after the suspension.
 This is the only way to make it possible to resume the coroutine and continue from the point where it was suspended.
-So continuation must contain references to the values of list and a variables.
-It must also keep the place where the coroutine was suspended, what means label 1 for function a, and label 2 for function main (because delay takes label 1).
-Those are the essentials of explaining what is and how the continuation works.
-Details are presented in the next chapter.
+So, the continuation must contain references to the values of the list and a variables.
+It must also keep the place where the coroutine was suspended, which means label 1 for function a, and label 2 for function main (because delay takes label 1).
+These are the essentials of explaining what a continuation is and how it works.
+The details are presented in the next chapter.

 How can we suspend a coroutine for some time?
 The naive approach would be to start a thread that will resume the continuation after a defined period.
-That is possible:
+This is possible:

 import kotlin.concurrent.thread import kotlinx.coroutines.* import kotlin.coroutines.resume //sampleStart suspend fun main() { println("Before") suspendCancellableCoroutine<Unit> { continuation -> thread { println("Suspended") Thread.sleep(1000) continuation.resume(Unit) println("Resumed") } } println("After") } // Before // Suspended // (1 second delay) // After // Resumed //sampleEnd

-Of course, such an approach is not practical.
-Threads are expensive, and we should not create them just to suspend a coroutine for a while.
-However, it is an important observation that continuation can be passed around and resumed from another thread.
+Of course, such an approach is not practical because threads are expensive and we should not create them just to suspend a coroutine for a while.
+However, it is important to note that a continuation can be passed around and resumed from another thread.
 We can even make a function that will resume our continuation after a defined period.
 In such a case, the continuation is captured by the lambda expression, as shown in the code snippet below.

-Such a mechanism works, but it unnecessarily creates threads only to end them after just a second of inactivity.
+Such a mechanism works, but it unnecessarily creates threads that it then ends after just a second of inactivity.
 Threads are not cheap, so why waste them?
 A better way would be to set up an "alarm clock".
-In JVM, we can use ScheduledExecutorService for that.
-We can set it to call some continuation.resume(Unit) after a defined amount of time.
+In JVM, we can use ScheduledExecutorService for this by setting it to call continuation.resume(Unit) after a defined amount of time.

 import java.util.concurrent.* import kotlinx.coroutines.* import kotlin.coroutines.resume //sampleStart private val executor = Executors.newSingleThreadScheduledExecutor { Thread(it, "scheduler").apply { isDaemon = true } } suspend fun main() { println("Before") suspendCancellableCoroutine<Unit> { continuation -> executor.schedule({ continuation.resume(Unit) }, 1000, TimeUnit.MILLISECONDS) } println("After") } // Before // (1 second delay) // After //sampleEnd

-Suspending for a set amount of time seems like a useful feature.
-Let's extract it into a function.
-We will name it delay.
+Suspending for a set amount of time seems like a useful feature, so let's extract it into a function that we will name delay.

 import java.util.concurrent.* import kotlinx.coroutines.* import kotlin.coroutines.resume //sampleStart private val executor = Executors.newSingleThreadScheduledExecutor { Thread(it, "scheduler").apply { isDaemon = true } } suspend fun delay(timeMillis: Long): Unit = suspendCancellableCoroutine { cont -> executor.schedule({ cont.resume(Unit) }, timeMillis, TimeUnit.MILLISECONDS) } suspend fun main() { println("Before") delay(1000) println("After") } // Before // (1 second delay) // After //sampleEnd

 This is exactly how delay from the Kotlin Coroutines library is implemented in older versions of this library.
-The current implementation is more complicated, mainly so as to support testing, but the essential idea remains the same.
+The current implementation is more complicated, mainly so it supports testing, but the essential idea remains the same.

 Resuming with a value